Carpal tunnel syndrome

-Carpal tunnel syndrome (CTS) is the collection of symptoms and signs associated with median neuropathy at the carpal tunnel.
-Most CTS is related to idiopathic compression of the median nerve as it travels through the wrist at the carpal tunnel (IMNCT).
-Idiopathic means that there is no other disease process contributing to pressure on the nerve.
-As with most structural issues, it occurs in both hands, and the strongest risk factor is genetics.

-Other conditions can cause CTS such as wrist fracture or rheumatoid arthritis.
-When CTS are diagnosed, they also may check for transthyretin amyloidosis.
-Transthyretin amyloidosis are often seen in conjunction vit CTS.
-After fracture, swelling, bleeding, and deformity compress the median nerve.
+Carpal tunnel syndrome (CTS) is a nerve compression syndrome caused when the median nerve, in the carpal tunnel of the wrist, becomes compressed.
+CTS can affect both wrists when it is known as bilateral CTS.
+After a wrist fracture, inflammation and bone displacement can compress the median nerve.
 With rheumatoid arthritis, the enlarged synovial lining of the tendons causes compression.

-The main symptoms are numbness and tingling in the thumb, index finger, middle finger and the thumb side of the ring finger.
-People often report pain, but pain without tingling is not characteristic of IMNCT.
-Rather, the numbness can be so intense that it is described as painful.
+The main symptoms are numbness and tingling of the thumb, index finger, middle finger, and the thumb side of the ring finger, as well as pain in the hand and fingers.
 Symptoms are typically most troublesome at night.
-Untreated, and over years to decades, IMNCT causes loss of sensibility and weakness and shrinkage (atrophy) of the muscles at the base of the thumb.

-Work-related factors such as vibration, wrist extension or flexion, hand force, and repetition increase the risk of developing CTS.
-The only certain risk factor for IMNCT is genetics.
-All other risk factors are open to debate.
-It is important to consider IMNCT separately from CTS in diseases such as rheumatoid arthritis.

-Diagnosis of IMNCT can be made with a high probability based on characteristic symptoms and signs.
-IMNCT can be measured with electrodiagnostic tests.
+Many people sleep with their wrists bent, and the ensuing symptoms may lead to awakening.
 People wake less often at night if they wear a wrist splint.
+Untreated, and over years to decades, CTS causes loss of sensibility, weakness, and shrinkage (atrophy) of the thenar muscles at the base of the thumb.

+Work-related factors such as vibration, wrist extension or flexion, hand force, and repetitive strain are risk factors for CTS.
+Other risk factors include being female, obesity, diabetes, rheumatoid arthritis, thyroid disease, and genetics.

+Diagnosis can be made with a high probability based on characteristic symptoms and signs.
+It can also be measured with electrodiagnostic tests.

-Injection of corticosteroids may or may not alleviate better than simulated (placebo) injections.
-There is no evidence that corticosteroid injection alters the natural history of the disease, which seems to be a gradual progression of neuropathy.
+Injection of corticosteroids may or may not alleviate symptoms better than simulated (placebo) injections.
+There is no evidence that corticosteroid injection sustainably alters the natural history of the disease, which seems to be a gradual progression of neuropathy.
 Surgery to cut the transverse carpal ligament is the only known disease modifying treatment.